marcelofern/marcelofern.github.io/posts/c/why-is-this-site-built-with-c/index.md

 third.

 Writing posts in markdown means that there needs to be a parser to convert the files to html.
-I can either code this parser myself, or take this one dependency home.
+I can either code this parser myself, or tank just this one dependency.

 Here's the thing, writing a markdown parser isn't the most trivial thing.
 But at the same time, that's the only dependency I need to have.